UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint0/product.md

   - Progress indicator updates accurately at each step.
   - Data persists when navigating between steps (e.g., hitting “Back”).

-- **On-the-Fly Shipping Calculator (Calendar Popup)**
-  Present a small calendar widget for selecting the student’s move-in date.
-Immediately recalculate and display shipping cost once the move-in date and residence address are chosen.
-  **Completion Criteria:**
-  - Calendar popup displays without errors.
-  - Selecting a move-in date triggers a backend calculation.
-  - Shipping cost updates and displays accurately based on date and address.

 - **Persistent Residence Profile**
   Save the student’s school, dorm building, room number, and move-in date in their account profile so these details auto-populate on subsequent visits and avoid repeated data entry.
   **Completion Criteria:**